wp-plugins/wp-e-commerce-whish-list/readme.txt

 = Custom Options =

-	1. Install Plugin
+	1. Download and install plugin
-	2. Add eCommerce Wishlist Widget from your theme
+	2. Add eCommerce Wishlist Widget from Appearance > Widgets
-	3. No need short code
-	4. No need functions
-	5. Just install and add wp ecommerce wishlist widget on your sidebar or where you want in your theme
+	3. WP eCommerce add to wishlist buton will appear in your products area

 == Installation ==
 To use this plugin, you will need: